 ALPOLIC® metal composite materials (MCM) are some of the most versatile architectural materials available and can be used to create a practically unlimited world of complex forms and shapes.
-Offering the rigidity of heavy-gauge metals with the flexibility of a lightweight composite material, our MCM provides uncompromising performance to support fire safety and code compliance.
+Offering the rigidity of heavy-gauge metals with the flexibility of a lightweight composite material, our MCM provides uncompromising performance.

-ALPOLIC®/fr panels are used in residential, commercial, and industrial applications.
-They are commonly installed on the exterior shell of the building, curtain wall facades, rainscreen systems, and other architectural cladding applications.
+ALPOLIC®/PE MCM panels are used in residential, commercial, and industrial applications.
+They are commonly installed on the exterior shell of the building curtain wall facades, rainscreen systems, and other architectural cladding applications.